Being healed from a broken back

 It's not that I just go to church, I am part of church.
 The worldwide communion that is the body of Christ on earth in our generations.
 Along with the eternal gathering of all those who have ever and will ever follow Jesus as disciples.
 It's pretty amazing company ;-)

-The little bit of that body of Christ that I'm a part of is Sutton Coldfield Vineyard Church.
+The little bit of that body of Christ that I'm a part of is North Birmingham Vineyard Church (formerly Sutton Coldfield Vineyard).

-We now have a wunnerful new website - go and have a look
+We now have a simple, informative website - go and have a look

 This is what we believe about ourselves and our place in the world: